twotoque/BU354-UXdata/README.md

 Graphs can be found in the `/pdfs` folder, raw data is found in the `.csv` folders at root, and Python functions to assist with statistical hypothesis testing and graph generation is done through Python in the `main.py` file.

-The final report is stored in the `
+The final report is stored in the `/BU354 Comparative Usability Report with High-Fidelity Prototypes and Formulas.pdf` on root, with the formula sheet located at `/formuale.pdf` on root.